-There are four exams including a final exam.
+There are 3 exams that include the final exam.
 They are multiple choice exams with 40 questions each.
 Questions are derived from assigned readings, lectures, videos, exercises, discussions, and any other instructional material presented in class.
 Cheating and plagiarism will not be tolerated (see below).
 Conduct during tests will comply with the College policy for academic honesty.

 Grading

 Participation (2%)

-Discussions (20%)

-Assignments (20%)
+Discussions/ Assignments (20%)

 Exams (44%)

 Ethnography of Speaking Project (14%)